Hierosoft/linux-preinstall/doc/development/training-disclosure.md

 - 2025-11-14

 Show undo in the case of each error in the form of separate print statements.
 For example, after "ERROR: Already moved: %s" add print("# undo partial upgrade:") then print("mv %s %s") where the first arg printed is dst/images and second is "%s/src/" % src

+- 2025-11-14

+Another undo line after the images error should appear if dst/images.1st exists: mv dst/images.1st dst/images